XaJason/odyssee-chargee/README.md

 - Java 17 or higher ([Download here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html))
 - Git (for cloning the repository)

-## 📚 Documentation

-JavaDoc documentation for all public members is available in the `doc/` directory.
-To view:
-1. Navigate to the `doc/` folder
-2. Open `index.html` in your web browser

 ## 🎮 How to Play

 ### Controls